-If you have an interest in human biology, then in taking this course, you will gain an insight into a bio-physical model that maps evolution of the human circulation and that you can use for your own further observation and discovery
+If you have an interest in human evolution, then in taking this course, you will gain an insight into a mechanical model that maps evolution of the human circulation and that you can use for your own further observation and discovery

-This course addresses evolution of the clrculation from fish to man through the physics of the redoxing blood circuit.
+This course addresses evolution of the blood clrculation from fish to man.
+By interpreting the one-way blood circulation delivering oxygen to the body as a closed, redoxing electron-delivery circuit, remarkable insights transpire.

 There are 21 lectures, split into four sections.
 Each lecture is only a few minutes long, the entire course less than 60 minutes.
 It can be taken in one sitting or at your own pace.

-In the course, animated and physical models are used to demonstrate key mechanisms in the translation of form and these can be easily reproduced after the course if desired
+In the course, animated and physical models are used to demonstrate key concepts and mechanisms in the anatomic translation.
+These models can be easily reproduced after the course if desired

 In section three, a polar co-ordinate algorithm that describes the loop-in-loop relationship of the adaptive, closed circulation model is described